-Our management evaluated the effectiveness of our internal control over financial reporting as of December 31, 2021 based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, our management has, together with our independent registered accounting firm, identified two material weaknesses.
-Our management thus concluded that our internal control over financial reporting was not effective as of December 31, 2021.
+Our management evaluated the effectiveness of our internal control over financial reporting as of December 31, 2022 based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this evaluation, our management has, together with our independent registered accounting firm, identified the following material weaknesses.
+Our management thus concluded that our internal control over financial reporting was not effective as of December 31, 2022.

-The material weaknesses identified related to (i) our lack of sufficient resources regarding financial reporting and accounting personnel with understanding of U.S. GAAP, in particular, to address complex U.S. GAAP technical accounting issues, related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC, and (ii) lack of comprehensive U.S. GAAP accounting policies and financial reporting procedures.
-These material weaknesses were first identified during the audit of the Company's consolidated financial statements for the years ended December 31, 2016, 2017 and 2018.
+During the audit of the Company's consolidated financial statements for the years ended December 31, 2016, 2017 and 2018, material weaknesses were identified related to (i) our lack of sufficient resources regarding financial reporting and accounting personnel with understanding of U.S. GAAP, in particular, to address complex U.S. GAAP technical accounting issues, related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC, and (ii) lack of comprehensive U.S. GAAP accounting policies and financial reporting procedures.